albertcheu/albertcheu.github.io/games.md

 permalink: /games/
 ---

 In Spring 2016, I took Andy Nealen's Game Design course.
 I worked on a team to make Circum, a one-button atmospheric game.
-Andy ripped our game apart for straying from the One True Minimalist Path, but we put ourselves together and the results are nothing less than spectacular.
+Andy ripped our game apart for straying from the One True Minimalist Path, but we pulled ourselves together and the results are nothing less than spectacular.

-Final release TBD.
+You can download the (Windows) game [here](http://gamejolt.com/games/circum/153034).

 ---